openxla/stablehlo/docs/spec_draft.md

   * `FLOAT`: If element-type is floating-type, ordered floating-point comparison of `lhs` and `rhs` is performed for all values of `comparison_direction` except for `NE` for which unordered comparison is performed.
-If element-type is complex-type, only `EQ` and `NE` comparison of (real, imag) pairs is supported.
+If element-type is complex-type, lexicographic comparison of (real, imag) pairs is performed.
   * `TOTALORDER`: `totalOrder` floating-point comparison of `lhs` and `rhs` as specified in IEEE-754.
   * `SIGNED`: Signed comparison of `lhs` and `rhs`.